Go to content

 The Québec Ombudsman reviews complaints from persons, enterprises, groups or associations who believe that they have been unfairly or improperly treated by a Government of Québec department or agency or by an institution in the health and social services network (second-level recourse in this sector).
 Do you have a complaint?
 Then feel free to contact us.
 Your file will be handled in complete confidentiality.

 Our investigation results outline the facts and explain the action taken by the Québec Ombudsman.
-This week must-read: a woman struggling with an addiction problem complained about the shortcomings she had noted to the specialized treatment centre where she agreed to take part in unsatisfactory follow-up sessions for her treatment.
+This week must-read: a man complained about the requirements for filing a complaint with the Office québécois de la langue française (OQLF).

 Today the Québec Ombudsman presented its brief on Bill 27 – Act respecting the optimization of subsidized educational childcare services, to the Committee on Citizen Relations.
 Aimed mainly at curbing the phenomenon dubbed “ghost” spaces in childcare services, the bill is not an answer to families’ needs or to the optimization sought in terms of accessibility and finances, Ombudsperson Raymonde Saint-Germain pointed out.